What is Verification of Identity?

-Verification of Identity (VOI) is an Australian Registrars’ National Electronic Conveyancing Council (ARNECC) requirement for banks to identify their customers prior to registering a mortgage with the state/territory land titles registries.
+Verification of Identity (VOI) is an Australian Registrars’ National Electronic Conveyancing Council (ARNECC) requirement for banks to verify the identity of their customers prior to registering a mortgage with the state/territory land titles registries.

-It also forms part of how banks satisfy their obligations for Anti-Money Laundering/Counter Terrorism Financing (AML/CTF) purposes.
+Verifying a customer’s identity is also necessary for banks to satisfy their Anti-Money Laundering/Counter Terrorism Financing (AML/CTF) obligations.

 As part of your agreement with Macquarie, you’ll need to: